Saint Joseph's College (Indiana): Athletics

-Saint Joseph's College competed in NCAA Division II athletics and was a member of the Great Lakes Valley Conference (GLVC).
+The Saint Joseph's athletic teams were called the Pumas.
+The college was a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing as a member of the Great Lakes Valley Conference (GLVC) from 1977–78 until its initial closure at the end of the 2016–17 academic year.
+Saint Joseph's competed in 15 intercollegiate varsity sports teams: Men's sports included baseball, basketball, cross country, football, golf, soccer, tennis and track & field; while women's sports included basketball, cross country, football, golf, soccer, softball, tennis, track & field and volleyball.

+Mascot

 The school mascot was the Puma.
-It is the only post-secondary institution in the United States with the Puma as its mascot, although several have mountain lions, which is a different name for the same species.
+It is the only post-secondary institution in the United States with the puma as its mascot, although several have mountain lions, which is a different name for the same species.

+History

 In 1956, the Saint Joseph's football team won a share of the NAIA Football National Championship, playing Montana State to a 0–0 tie in the Aluminum Bowl at War Memorial Stadium in Little Rock, Arkansas.
 The Pumas won six Indiana Collegiate Conference titles; 1955 co-champions, 1956, 1957, 1971, 1976 co-champions and 1977 co-champions.
 The football team had been dominant in their conference near its final years, winning the Great Lakes Football Conference championship in 2006, 2009 and 2010.

-The school's baseball team was runner-up to the NCAA Division II Baseball Championship in 1996, lead by pitcher Rick O'Dette, who would later be drafted by the Boston Red Sox in the 1997 MLB Draft (15th Round).
+The school's baseball team was runner-up to the NCAA Division II Baseball Championship in 1996, led by pitcher Rick O'Dette, who would later be drafted by the Boston Red Sox in the 1997 MLB Draft (15th Round).
 The same year, the women's soccer team was the runner-up in the NCAA Division II Women's Soccer Championship.
 The school's women's tennis team has captured six GLVC conference titles since 1985 and completed three undefeated seasons.

 In 2010, the men's basketball team led by head coach Richard Davis put together a string of three wins in the NCAA Division II men's basketball tournament to reach the Elite Eight for the second time in school history.